 - Existing RDS Secure Website users (Authorized Representative, Account Manager, Designee, and Actuary) do not have to re-register their user roles each plan year, as long as the users remain in the same role as the previous year.
 For more information about changing user roles, refer to User Management.

-When re-applying to the RDS Program, the Plan Sponsor needs to re-examine the application information that was provided the previous year.
+When re-applying to the RDS Program for a new plan year, the Plan Sponsor needs to re-examine the application information that was provided the previous year.

 Some items to consider when re-applying are: